open-webui/docs/docs/features/plugin/functions/tab-shared/Common.md

 ### Valves and UserValves - (optional, but HIGHLY encouraged)

-Valves and UserValves are used to allow users to provide dyanmic details such as an API key or a configuration option.
+Valves and UserValves are used to allow users to provide dynamic details such as an API key or a configuration option.
 These will create a fillable field or a bool switch in the GUI menu for the given function.

 Valves are configurable by admins alone and UserValves are configurable by any users.